-Why it's important: Offering users a walk-up support option tends to significantly improve overall Customer Satisfaction for a Service Desk, in addition to contributing to a positive perception toward all of IT.
-Walk-up contacts are often more Pricely than contacts in other channels, but if managed properly in locations with a high density of end users, a walk-up option can improve a Service Desk's overall performance.
+Why it's important: Offering users a walk-up support option tends to significantly improve overall Customer Satisfaction for an Enterprise Service Desk, in addition to contributing to a positive perception toward all of IT.
+Walk-up contacts are often more costly than contacts in other channels, but if managed properly in locations with a high density of end users, a walk-up option can improve an Enterprise Service Desk's overall performance.